 Cost of living

 Naturally, you will need to meet your living costs.
-Currently, anyone applying for a visa to study in Germany must be able to prove they have access to a minimum of roughly 10,236 euros a year.
+Currently, anyone applying for a visa to study in Germany must be able to prove they have access to roughly 10,400 euros a year at least.
 As a rule, this sum is not sufficient to cover all the costs.
-On average, according to a survey by the German National Association for Student Affairs, a student in Germany spends 918 euros a month on rent, food, clothing, travelling, work materials, leisure activities, etc.
+On average, according to a 2016 survey conducted by the German National Association for Student Affairs, a student in Germany spends 918 euros a month on rent, food, clothing, travelling, work materials, leisure activities, etc. A study conducted by the Federal Statistical Office found that an average single-person household in Germany needs 1,706 euros a month.

 Once you have enrolled at university, your list of expenditure will also include the semester fees that have to be paid when you re-register every six months.
 How high this fee is depends on the services that are included – for example, use of public transport.
-As a rule, it is between 80 and 410 euros.
-The student card you then receive allows you to pay lower fares on the bus, eat cheaply at the refectory and often pay reduced admission fees.
+As a rule, it is between 80 and 450 euros.
+The student card you then receive allows you to pay lower fares on local public transport, eat cheaply at the refectory and often pay reduced admission fees.

 Doing a PhD in Germany (2019, 40 pages)